-You’ve almost made it.
-There’s a light at the end of the tunnel, and a new year will be here before you know it.
-And no, 2021 won’t be a cure-all for this strange, challenging year we’ve had…but it’ll sure feel good to wrap this one up, won’t it?
+You’ve made it.
+There’s a light at the end of the tunnel, and a new year is here.
+And no, 2021 won’t be a cure-all, but it sure feels good to have a fresh start, doesn’t it?

 If you’re like a lot of employers right now, you’re facing some tough financial challenges, and you’re looking for any possible way to manage budgets and save money.
 And your employees are just as concerned about their finances as you are.